“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 A lot of it comes from comparison.
 We see people sipping slowly, leaving half a beer on the table, and we think we can learn to drink like that too.

-- Others genuinely do not have the same cravings or wiring we do.
+- Others genuinely don’t have the same cravings or wiring we do

 Why They Can Moderate and We Can’t

 The difference comes down to genetics, brain chemistry, upbringing, habits, and environment.
-Some people just do not have the same addiction response.
+Some people simply don’t have the same addiction response.

 They can take it or leave it.

-Once we have crossed a certain line with alcohol, our brain has been rewired.
+Once we’ve crossed a certain line with alcohol, our brain has been rewired.
 The reward system is changed, cravings are locked in, and behavior loops are set.

-Those neural pathways do not just reset because we want them to.
-That is why our “moderate drinking” attempts so often end with the same result: broken promises and regret.
+Those neural pathways don’t just reset because we want them to.
+That’s why our “moderate drinking” attempts so often end the same way: broken promises and regret.

 The Invisible Line We Crossed